What’s the most useful tool in the world?

 The downside is that while it’s easier to sharpen, it won’t hold an edge as long as high carbon steel.

 High Carbon Steel

-High carbon steel can be extremely sharp, nearly surgical.
-They are a little tougher to hone, but they hold a great edge over long and hard work.
-They are perfect for precise cutting.
+High carbon steel can be extremely sharp — nearly surgical.
+It is usually a little tougher to hone but holds a great edge over long and hard work and is perfect for precise cutting.